TDCOSMO. IX. Systematic comparison between lens modelling software programs: time delay prediction for WGD 2038-4008: Lenstronomy modelling

 \subsection{\textsc{lenstronomy} specific model settings}

-We explain particular model settings related \ajs{to} the mass and light profiles of the deflector galaxy in Section \ref{sec:lenstronomy_deflector_settings}, the source light profiles in Section \ref{sec:lenstronomy_source_profiles}, and the image region for likelihood computation in Section \ref{sec:lenstronomy_mask_settings}.
-We summarize the set of all the lens models combining these different settings in Section \ref{sec:lenstronomy_settings_combination}.
+We explain particular model settings related \ajs{to} the mass and light profiles of the deflector galaxy in Sect. \ref{sec:lenstronomy_deflector_settings}, the source light profiles in Sect. \ref{sec:lenstronomy_source_profiles}, and the image region for likelihood computation in Sect. \ref{sec:lenstronomy_mask_settings}.
+We summarize the set of all the lens models combining these different settings in Sect. \ref{sec:lenstronomy_settings_combination}.